MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-troubleshooting.md

 <details>
 <summary>2.
 Error: Missing scope (permission).</summary>
 <br>
-This error is seen only in development.
-To handle this error, your server-side code should send a 403 Forbidden response to the client, which should log the error to the console or record it in a log.
+This error is seen only during development.

+To handle this error, your server-side code should send a 403 Forbidden response to the client.
+It should log the error to the console or record it in a log.
 </details>
 <br>
 <details>